-Recommended Feeding Schedule for Your 6-Month-Old Baby
+Feeding Schedule For Your 6 Month Old Baby

 On this Page:

-- What Shouldn’t I Feed My Baby?
+- What Shouldn’t You Feed Baby?

-- How Do I feed My Baby?
+- How Do I Feed My Baby?

 - Want to keep track of the foods baby likes and dislikes?

 First things first, at this early age breast milk or formula is still the primary source of nutrition for your baby.
 Most importantly, solid foods are just meant for practice at this stage, and you should take things slowly.
-Don’t worry if your little one only takes a few mouthfuls at first, it’s perfectly normal, and the development of each baby will vary.
+Don’t worry if your little one only takes a few mouthfuls at first, it’s perfectly normal, and the rate of development of each baby will vary.

 YOU MAY ALSO BE INTERESTED IN:

-What Types of Food Should a 6 Month Old Baby Be Eating?
+What Types Of Food Should A 6 Month Old Baby Be Eating?

-Firstly, before you even think of starting solids make sure that your baby can hold their head up independently, is showing some interest in your food and has some kind of hand to mouth co-ordination.
-Start by preparing small amounts of food, and introduce them slowly, once you have already breast or bottle fed.
+Then, start by preparing small amounts of food, and introduce them slowly, once you have already breast or bottle fed.
 Try introducing a regular, ‘family’ mealtime where you try small amounts of purees three times a day.